 Use color carefully

-Color is also a very important element in your logo – more important than you may think.
+Color is also a very important element in your dental office logo design – more important than you may think.
 Choosing color is not always easy because it can affect a design in a negative or positive way.
 Just because orange is your all-time favorite color doesn’t mean that you should use it in your logo.
 Logo colors should tie in to the office décor and style – is it contemporary, modern, classic, traditional?
 Whatever it is, your logo should complement it.